cy0802/data_storing_via_blockchain/README.md

     4. Click create device in the top toolbar
     5. Choose one emulator and keep clicking "Next" to install it
     6. Click "Finish" to accomplish installation

-5. Start the app
-    1. Choose google login to get into the home page
-    2. If someone want to perserve their data into the block_chain, they can push the "upload to blockchain" button
-    3. After getting into the new screen, please follow the below steps:
-        1. choose a file
-        2. type your name
-        3. type another contractor's name
-        4. type another contractor's email
-        5. press the submit button
-    4. Next you will be nevigated to "my contract", there will be two tapbars, "wait for upload" and "uploaded" respectively.
-    5. In "wait for upload", the screen are shown a list of contracts waited to be signed and uploaded.
-    6. There are four states, "wait for agreement", "agree", "wait for uploaded", "upload", shown on the right side of each contract for users to know what they are going to do.
-        1. If you are the one who filled in the form in "upload to blockchain" screen, you will see the below two states
-            1. "wait for agreement": After completing the form and having already submited, your state will become this, which means you are waiting for another contractor to agree to upload
-            2. "upload": After being agreed to upload, you will get this state means you can finally upload it.
-        2. If you are the one who just need to check whether the contract is correct or not, you will see the below two states
-            1. "agree": you can agree or reject the upload process
-            2. "wait for uploaded": If you agree to upload, you will get this state and wait for another contractor to complete the sop
-        PS all the state will navigate you to different screen and show different data
-    7. After uploading the contract to the blockchain, you successfully put your contract into where nobody can easily touch it or even edit it!
-    8. you can now see a list of your contracts, which have already being uploaded, in the "uploaded" screen, and you can get your own nft image and a key in each of the contract, the key allows you to see the contract's details, but you may have to pay some money to do this act.

 ## License